vectorgrp/XCPlite/examples/freertos_demo/README.md

 #define OPTION_FREERTOS_PRIORITY (tskIDLE_PRIORITY + 2U)
 ```

-For further optimization, the stack size for the receive and transmit task should be tuned differently, because the rx path has higher stack usage than the tx path.
-Typical values seen are below rx 4 Kbyte and tx 2KByte.
+For further optimization, the stack sizes for the receive and transmit tasks should be tuned separately because the RX path has higher stack usage than the TX path.
+Typical values are 4 KB for RX and 2 KB for TX.
-The stack usage of the XCP code parts has been optimized, but lwip sockets stack usage might depend on configuration.
+The stack usage of the XCP code has been optimized, but lwIP socket stack usage might depend on configuration.
 Both XCP tasks currently use one tXcpCtoMessage (roughly MAX_CTO_SIZE+4 = 252 bytes) on stack, which may be optimized further.